 IWA will also direct its effort to promote community spirit and a higher level of affinity between the members of the Indian community in the Greater Lafayette Community.
 IWA believes in improving mutual understanding and appreciation between the Indo-American community and the mainstream American community.

 IWA as a representative organization of the Indian community in Greater Lafayette, will cooperate and participate with other humanitarian organizations in the area in providing community service.
 IWA will promote the creation of opportunities for people of all ages, and various social, philosophical, ethnic, and cultural backgrounds to experience voluntary giving, voluntary association, and community service in America.

 Article VII - Membership: To promote IWA’s broad mission, it shall be absolutely non-discriminatory as to member's race, religion, or national origin.
 Membership is open to women of Indian and Non-Indian origin, who support IWA’s mission and who live in the Greater Lafayette Community, as well as to those who have moved away and yet choose to remain members.
 IWA understands and values diversity and thus invites members from other ethnicities.

-Article VIII - Dues: Annual dues for membership are $25.00 per family and subject to revision annually based on the decision of the board of directors.
+Article VIII - Dues: Annual dues for membership are $30.00 per family and subject to revision annually based on the decision of the board of directors.
 Dues are non-refundable if the member chooses to revoke membership or relocate.
-Dues are only prorated to $15.00 for those new to the Lafayette area and becoming members after June 1.
-Only grandparents (and no other extended family members) are considered to be a part of the family unit.
-Checks in the amount of $25.00 should be payable to IWA and mailed to Renu Bajaj at 710, Noble Court, West Lafayette, IN-47906, by March 1.
+Dues are only prorated to $20.00 for those new to the Lafayette area and becoming members after June 1.
+The membership dues shall be paid to IWA via check, credit card or other means.

 Article IX -Benefits of Membership: